Building an international career at Salesforce, Google and Trivago

 Tina: So, I have spent my first year working as an AdWords technical support for the Adriatic market (mostly Slovenia) and boy, that was the most challenging year of my life.
 First of all I couldn’t get used to the weather (it is much worse than what you imagine it to be) and secondly the job was very challenging.
-In the broad scope of Google products you come to the realization how little you know and how much you still need to learn.
-Back then I was very stressed with the workload, but looking from today’s perspective - it was the best year of my life in terms of learning experience.
+In the broad scope of Google products, you come to the realization of how little you know and how much you still need to learn.
+Back then I was very stressed with the workload, but looking from today’s perspective - it was the best year of my life in terms of the learning experience.
 After one year I have been promoted to the Sales team to become an Account Manager for Slovenian Advertising agencies and direct clients in the SMB (Small-medium size businesses) segment.
-Google is an amazing place to work for - abundance of (free) food and drinks, onsite Barista bar, gym, swimming pool, massage therapist, doctor, dentist and many more.
+Google is an amazing place to work for - an abundance of (free) food and drinks, an onsite Barista bar, gym, swimming pool, massage therapist, doctor, dentist, and many more.
 Things that one can only imagine and had seen only in (American) movies.
 It is most certainly the best place to work for - but - there is a but.
-I have joined Google as an entry level Associate, even though I had about 5 years of working experience and MSc degree in my pocket.
-What I want to say with this is that I was above average age of an Dublin office employee and all of this perks did not mean a lot to me (as I stated before, I had most of them in trivago).
-Most of my Nooglers (people who had started with me) were young graduates with almost no working experience and were simply in different stage of their life.
-For me the best thing about Google was continuous learning and challenges that you were exposed to on the daily basis.
-But in Google there is also a lot of bureaucracy, internal processes, promotion cycles are much slower than in smaller companies etc. Given the size and scope of the corporation, there is very little space to be creative or do things differently and that was perhaps deal breaker for me.
+I have joined Google as an entry-level Associate, even though I had about 5 years of working experience and an MSc degree in my pocket.
+What I want to say with this is that I was above the average age of a Dublin office employee and all of these perks did not mean a lot to me (as I stated before, I had most of them in trivago).
+Most of my Nooglers (people who had started with me) were young graduates with almost no working experience and were simply in different stages of their life.
+For me, the best thing about Google was the continuous learning and challenges that you were exposed to on the daily basis.
+But in Google there is also a lot of bureaucracy, internal processes, promotion cycles are much slower than in smaller companies etc. Given the size and scope of the corporation, there is very little space to be creative or do things differently and that was perhaps a deal-breaker for me.
 Now, one would normally ask me - why on earth would you leave Google - are you crazy - all that free food???
 Yes, that is true, but there is one very important thing in life and it is called - wait for it - priorities.
-My priorities were not free food or gym, my priorities were faster career progress, more responsibility and visibility and if possible better compensation.
+My priorities were not free food or gym, my priorities were faster career progress, more responsibility, and visibility, and if possible better compensation.
 And guess what, I was not afraid to step outside of my comfort zone (once again) and leave the Google bubble :)

 MARLEQ: Last six months you are working as Territory Manager at Salesforce, as well in Dublin.
-What are your first impressions for working at Salesforce, the world's #1 CRM company?
+What are your first impressions of working at Salesforce, the world's #1 CRM company?

-MARLEQ: The majority of your roles are connected to Adriatic region.
-How would you comment this?
+MARLEQ: The majority of your roles are connected to the Adriatic region.
+How would you comment on this?

 Tina: That is a very good observation.
-Yes indeed, ever since I have left Slovenia - in December 2013, I have been working for Global tech companies supporting Adriatic region or what is locally known - Former Yugoslavian republics (plus Bulgaria now in SF).
-As mentioned earlier in this interview I am bilingual by birth (mother Slovenian, father Serbian), thus my differentiation point among workforce.
-One would probably think that speaking these two languages is not a “big deal” (and I would agree to that), but with these two languages you practically cover all the former Yugoslavian countries/languages (with my Macedonian partners I speak in Serbo/Croatian).
+Yes indeed, ever since I have left Slovenia - in December 2013, I have been working for Global tech companies supporting the Adriatic region or what is locally known as - Former Yugoslavian republics (plus Bulgaria now in SF).
+As mentioned earlier in this interview I am bilingual by birth (mother Slovenian, father Serbian), thus my differentiation point among the workforce.
+One would probably think that speaking these two languages is not a “big deal” (and I would agree to that), but with these two languages, you practically cover all the former Yugoslavian countries/languages (with my Macedonian partners I speak in Serbo/Croatian).
 And this is really great skill for the Global employer.
 Imagine how much time (and money) I could save to Google or now Salesforce, being able to communicate with my partners and clients in their native tongue.
-They look at us as a whole - Adriatic region - no one of the Sales executives would care for solely Slovenia or Montenegro, we are perceived as Adriatics and that has been great for me :) Needless to say (once again) how passionate I am and utterly happy - being able to translate my knowledge and experience to the local companies, partners, young professional and be driven by “think global act local or regional (in my case)”.
-In the last 5 years I had grown very good understanding of local SMB landscape, especially in term of Tech/digital companies and I am looking forward to develop the market further.
+They look at us as a whole - Adriatic region - no one of the Sales executives would care for solely Slovenia or Montenegro, we are perceived as Adriatic and that has been great for me :) Needless to say (once again) how passionate I am and utterly happy - being able to translate my knowledge and experience to the local companies, partners, young professionals and be driven by “think global act local or regional (in my case)”.
+In the last 5 years, I had grown a very good understanding of the local SMB landscape, especially in terms of Tech/digital companies and I am looking forward to developing the market further.